yu-ming-chen/tp/docs/UserGuide.md

 8. [Glossary](#8-glossary)
 9. [FAQ](#9-faq)

-## 1. Introduction
+## 1. Overview
 (Contributed by Wen Hao)

+Welcome to the NUSave User Guide!
+In this section, you will be given an overview of what NUSave is about and what you can get out of reading this document.

+### 1.1.
+Introduction
 Are you a **university student who stays on campus** and has difficulty managing your expenses?
 Are you tired of having to look through countless spreadsheets and memos just to figure out how much you have spent this month?
 Do you wish there exists a desktop application that can help you organise, track and manage all of your expenses?

-Look no further because NUSave is just the tool for you!
+Look no further, NUSave is just the tool for you!

 Built by 5 university students staying on campus, we understand the difficulties of having to manage multiple budgets, be it for your daily expenses, school projects or club activities, amidst your busy schedule.
 NUSave aims to help alleviate